glpi-project/docdev/source/sourcecode.rst

 There are more and more unit tests in GLPI; we use the `atoum unit tests framework <http://atoum.org>`_.

 Every proposal **must** contains unit tests; for new features as well as bugfixes.
 For the bugfixes; this is not a strict requirement if this is part of code that is not tested at all yet.
+See the :ref:`unit testing section <unittests>` at the bottom of the page.

 Anyways, existing unit tests may never be broken, if you made a change that breaks something, check your code, or change the unit tests, but fix that! ;)